 Raghubir Singh (1942–99) was a pioneer of color street photography who worked and published prolifically from the late 1960s until his death in 1999.
 On view through January 2, 2018, this retrospective situates Singh's photographic work at the intersection of Western modernism and traditional South Asian modes of picturing the world.
-It will feature 85 photographs by Singh in counterpoint with works by his contemporaries—friends, collaborators, fellow travelers—as well as examples of the Indian court painting styles that inspired him.
+It features 85 photographs by Singh in counterpoint with works by his contemporaries, as well as examples of Indian court painting.

 Free with Museum admission